Florence Fang: Florence Fang Asian Community Garden

 The Florence Fang Asian Community Garden (FFACG) opened in 2014 in San Francisco's Bayview-Hunters Point neighborhood, on land owned by Caltrain.
 U.S. House Minority Leader Nancy Pelosi led the ground breaking ceremonies.
-FFACG sits on the land of the former DeMattei farm, San Francisco's last commercial farm, which had been operating as late as 1988.
+FFACG sits on the land of the former Demattei farm, San Francisco's last commercial farm, which had been operating as late as 1988.
+It was overseen by Florence Fang's son Ted Fang.

 WWII Pacific War Memorial Hall

-Florence Fang initiated the WWII Pacific War Memorial Hall, a two-story museum in San Francisco's Chinatown inaugurated in 2015 on the 70th anniversary of the surrender of Japan that marked the end of World War II.
+Florence Fang initiated the WWII Pacific War Memorial Hall, a two-story museum inaugurated in 2015 on the 70th anniversary of the surrender of Japan that marked the end of World War II.
+It is located in San Francisco's Chinatown at 809 Sacramento Street, a building that formerly housed the headquarters of AsianWeek and "several different politically active Chinese American newspapers, in particular the Chung Sai Yat Po and the Chinese Nationalist Daily/Chinese Daily Post (Kuo Min Yat Po)."

 The historian Denise Y. Ho described it as an example of how museums "play an important role in 'telling China's story well' for global audiences," and as "look[ing] remarkably like a Chinese museum, featuring a sculpture 'Great Wall of Blood and Flesh' that evokes the Chinese national anthem."
 After closing for 16 months due to the COVID-19 pandemic, the museum reopened in 2021 with a new exhibition focusing on the collaboration of the US and China against Japan during World War II, which Fang called "our [countries'] lasting memory" in a speech at the reopening ceremony.

 The Flintstone House

 Since 2017, Fang has owned The Flintstone House in Hillsborough, a wealthy town south of San Francisco, having previously lived elsewhere in Hillsborough.
 The house was built in 1976, and designed by the architect William Nicholson.
-It was listed at US$4.2 million in 2015, but it is believed that Fang bought it for much less.
+It was listed at US$4.2 million in 2015, but Fang bought it for $2.8 million.

 She added large metal dinosaurs, Flintstones figurines, and letters on the grass that spell out "Yabba-dabba-doo", saying "I see any dinosaur, I buy it."
 In 2019, the city of Hillsborough sued Fang for causing a public nuisance, and because her changes were largely without permits.
 Fang engaged lawyers and made counter-claims for violating her First Amendment rights, discrimination and emotional distress.
 The city's lawsuit was settled in 2021 with Fang receiving $125,000 to cover her expenses from the suit and the right to retain all modifications made, while agreeing to drop her countersuit about racial discrimination.